bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/PCB-files/V0.9/README.md

 <img src="https://raw.githubusercontent.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/master/PCB-files/V0.9/nefit-ems-bus-interface-PCB-top.jpg" width="500">

 ## Board functionality
-The board has the full send and receive circuit to interface between the EMS bus and a 3.3V or 5V interface logic microcontroller.<BR>It has been succesfully running on many boilers for the past year.<BR>
+The board has the full send and receive circuit to interface between the EMS bus and a 3.3V or 5V interface logic microcontroller.<BR>The current and all previous versions have been succesfully running on many boilers for the past year.<BR>
 In the end it is basically just a level shifter between the EMS and TTL designed to be used with the Arduino and the ESP8266 etc.<BR>
 It can be plugged in directly to the EMS service jack on the boiler or parallel to the thermostat.<BR>
 It is powered via 3.3V or 5V from the microcontroller board.<BR>